light0x00/github-pages-publisher/README.md

--b,--branch	The branch where the "assetsPath" is located.(default is current branch) -w,--worktreePath The Path to store the gh-pages worktree.(default is ".gh-pages" relative to "pwd") -p,--pagesBranch The branch to deploy gh-pages.(default is "gh-pages")
+-b,--branch	The branch where the "assetsPath" is located.(default is current branch) -w,--worktreePath The Path to store the gh-pages worktree.(default is ".gh-pages" relative to "pwd") -p,--pagesBranch The branch to deploy gh-pages.(default is "gh-pages") -m,--commitMessage The commit message when publish.
+-y,--yes Don't ask at each release.
 ```